MetacampDAO/sugar-cli-example/README.md

 ## 📗 Learn

-Mint your own dog NFTs with Sugar CLI in five steps.
+Mint your own NFT dog collection with Sugar CLI in six steps.

 ### Set up a wallet, install Sugar CLI, and mint your NFTs